UNdot33K/ScriptKiddie_AV/README.md

 Press the green button which says "code" and download the zip with the files of the repository and unzip the files on your desktop.

-You need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python from here: https://www.python.org/downloads/ open a command line window with administrative privileges and type:
+You need to have python 3.8 or higher with "pyinstaller" installed, so you can compile the cmp.py (advanced users may use other compilers such as cx_freeze, or any other).
+After downloading Python from here: https://www.python.org/downloads/ open a command line window with administrative privileges and type:

 pip install pyinstaller